<1,000kWh/mo

 Flex room · downstairs bath 9,000 BTU Concealed duct SENA-09HF-ID16

 All units are inverter-driven cold-climate models from Senville's AURA line.
 Equivalent units are sold by Carrier and other major manufacturers.
+The system is on annual maintenance with a local HVAC contractor; the service plan is transferable to the new owner.

 Operating cost